sibani0819/llm-project-test-app-123-test-non/README.md

-# Create a simple calculator application with basic arithmetic operations
+# Add scientific calculator functions and improve the design

 ## Description
-Create a simple calculator application with basic arithmetic operations
+Add scientific calculator functions and improve the design

 ## Setup
 1. Clone this repository